swayos/swayos.github.io/README.md

 sway
 ```

-See how to do it on Debian Bookworm :
+How to do it on Debian Bookworm :

 ```
 sudo apt-get install software-properties-common